 Campaigns first need to record phone conversations with voters to use speech analytics.
 These can be either outbound calls made by campaign staff or inbound calls made by voters to a campaign’s call center.
-Once the calls have been recorded, they are fed into a speech analytics platform where they are automatically transcribed and analyzed.
+Once the calls have been recorded, they are fed into a speech analytics platform and automatically transcribed and analyzed.

-The platform will generate a report that provides insights into what voters are saying, how they’re feeling, and what issues are most important to them.
+The platform will generate a report that provides insights into what voters are saying, their feelings, and what issues are most important to them.
 Campaign staff can use this information to adjust their message and targeting.

 Benefits of Speech Analytics

 There are numerous benefits of using speech analytics for political campaigns, including: